toidihocbigdata/SimplePing/README.md

 # Descriptons for MyPing program
-A program executes Ping process to a IPv4 (not support Domain Name look up from DNS)
+A program executes Ping process to a IPv4 address (or Domain Name)

 ## Build command
 ```bash